randol205/isahacker/README.md

 # isahacker
 Is A Hacker
-This Is A Remake Of My Randol 205 Website So Yeah..
+This Is A Remake Of My https://randol205.github.io/ Website So Yeah.. its down